 If a candidate is reading this far, you’ve likely got their interest.
 Good work!
 Now you need to convince them that the larger business is an equally good fit for them.

-There is a common misconception that freelancers don’t need to be sold on a new role as much as traditional hires do.
+There is a common misconception that remote workers don’t need to be sold on a new role as much as traditional hires do.
 The logic goes that, as they will not be on-site to experience the company culture, they should be hired based on cost and skills.
 This approach is short-sighted: more and more jobs are becoming remote, and the quality of tools designed to integrate these workers is increasing.
 Company culture not only matters to all hires, but it will matter more and more as time goes on.
-A good candidate will be just as interested in the company as they are in a specific role.
+A good candidate will be just as interested in the company as they are in the specific role.

-Deciding to join a new company is a huge deal for any candidate, even freelancers.
+Deciding to join a new company is a huge deal for any candidate.
 It comes with new risks like:

 - Will I be paid a fair rate?